 Calcium does not stand alone, however, even in the formation of bone.
 Calcium is balanced proportionately by magnesium (5/1) and by phosphorus (10/4).
 Magnesium controls calcium absorption and provides lubrication for muscle contraction.
 Phosphorus opposes calcium and holds it in solution where it is needed in liquid form.
 It’s also a systemic acidifier, which is important to the absorption of calcium in the GI tract.

 Your body needs a lot more than calcium to manufacture bones.
 Bones are made of protein, minerals and vitamins.
 Minerals present in bone are: calcium, magnesium, phosphorus, potassium, manganese, silica, iron, zinc, selenium, baron, sulphur, chromium, and dozens of others.
 In order for bones to absorb the minerals Vitamin D must be present.
-Collagen is also part of the bone and provides a matrix for bone formation.
+Collagen is also part of bone connective tissue and provides a matrix for bone formation.
 As you can see, if you’re concerned about your bone health, you’ll need to take a full spectrum organic mineral supplement and trace minerals.
 I will cover this topic in my next blog post.

 The Role of Phosphorus